MrDoel/reCAPTCHA-Codeigniter/README.md

 `<div class="g-recaptcha" data-sitekey="SITE_KEY"></div>`

 ##STEP 3
-You can see the [Login](../master/Login.php) Controller for login validation Processing with Google reCAPTHCA
+You can see the [Login](../master/Login.php) Controller for login validation Processing with Google reCAPTHCA.
+Change the Secret Key on variable `$secret='SECRET_KEY'`